Discover more from The Shortcut

 8. Use in-game comfort controls

-Some titles, like Horizon Call of the Mountain, include in-game comfort controls that can help negate motion sickness.
+Some titles, like Horizon Call of the Mountain, include in-game comfort controls that help negate motion sickness.
 Settings include slow movement speed, screen vignetting, smoother rotation, and “disable falling while climbing”.
-It’s worth activating as many comfort settings as you can if you’re new to VR or susceptible to motion sickness, as it can really help keep nausea at bay.
+It’s worth activating as many comfort settings as possible if you’re new to VR or susceptible to motion sickness, as it can help keep nausea at bay.

 Also new to VR and can confirm a slight, queasy linger after 40mins of CotM.
 Not bad for a first time, and gameplay is fascinating.